 The SOAR Awards were created in an effort to bring the community together and address the growing need for programs and services that help our aging populations.
 Many of the evening’s presenters spoke of their personal connections to older adults in our community and how vital programs addressing their needs are.

-Gary Davis, Regional Manager Quality Manager for Commercial Tires at Goodyear Tire & Rubber and VANTAGE Board Member, noted that he has had to help his mom considerably throughout the years and couldn’t help but wonder how older adults without this kind of support system live healthy and comfortable lives without the programs and services that VANTAGE and other nonprofits provide.
+Gary Davis, Global Manager of Quality Standards & Global Product Quality at Goodyear Tire & Rubber and VANTAGE Board Member, noted that he has had to help his mom considerably throughout the years and couldn’t help but wonder how older adults without this kind of support system live healthy and comfortable lives without the programs and services that VANTAGE and other nonprofits provide.

 Clyde Doutt, a VANTAGE RSVP volunteer, spoke about the importance of aging services and said that the RSVP program keeps him active.
 It allows him to contribute to his community and give back to the agency that has made life easier for him and his wife, Freda.
 The Doutts receive Meals on Wheels home delivery and Home Wellness services through VANTAGE Aging.